“A performance about vulnerability and indifference in a big city.”

 Orkest de Ereprijs is the leading orchestra for new music in the east of the Netherlands.
 The orchestra initiates new projects, at both local and international levels.
 Orkest de ereprijs is a professional orchestra that is dedicated to being an instrument for contemporary composers.
 This makes it an ideal partner for collaborations with other disciplines in the performing arts, which has resulted in some multi-faceted productions.

-In the past 27 years, orkest de ereprijs has done pioneering work by presenting new music in many different places.
+In the past 27 years, orkest de ereprijs has done pioneering work by presenting new music in various places.
 Like contemporary art, new music cannot be defined in terms of one particular style.
 The hallmark of new music is mainly its mentality; its curiosity and courage to experiment.

 The orchestra has 14 musicians and an unusual combination of instruments; mainly wind instruments, supplemented by piano, rhythm and bass guitar, and percussion.
 The artistic director and conductor is Wim Boerman.